-- Target (up & up pregnancy test): $3.50 each
+- Target (Up & Up pregnancy test): $6.99, or $3.50 each

-Plus, the up & up pregnancy tests get some terrible reviews, with customers claiming they’re defective.
+Plus, the Up & Up pregnancy tests get some terrible reviews, with customers claiming they’re defective.
 Yikes.

 Dollar Tree sells Oroweat bread, and it’s the lowest regular price you’ll find on that brand anywhere.
-Bread at the Dollar Tree isn’t expired, but it’s closer to expiration than bread at Target, so throw it in the freezer or make a nice sandwich plate when you get home.
+Bread at Dollar Tree isn’t expired, but it’s closer to expiration than bread at Target, so throw it in the freezer or make a nice sandwich plate when you get home.

 Sometimes, Dollar Tree just beats Target.

-- Dollar Tree (Oroweat bread): $1
+- Dollar Tree (Oroweat bread): $1.25

-- Target (Oroweat bread): $2.99
+- Target (Oroweat bread): $3.79

 What products do you avoid when you’re picking up your Target haul?
 Let the rest of the KCL community know in the comments below!